xivjpraids/xivjpraids/_current/m6s.en.md

 # AAC Cruiserweight M2 (Savage)

 [Game8](https://game8.jp/ff14/681086) has gone with the "new FFO" strat, which is essentially Lucrezia's strategy combined with Woops' method to resolve the adds.

 {% include youtube.html id="1sldDuI4QU4" %}

 ---

+N.B: Game8 updated the Magma positions to pair one ranged DPS with one healer on each island instead of having both healers on the same island.
+The macros below reflect this change.

 ## English